cpockrandt/genmap/README.rst

 .. |BUILDSTATUS| image:: https://travis-ci.org/cpockrandt/genmap.svg?branch=master
     :target: https://travis-ci.org/cpockrandt/genmap

-GenMap is a tool to compute the mappability of nucleotide sequences.
+GenMap is a tool to compute the mappability respectively frequency of nucleotide sequences.
 In particular, it computes the (k,e)-frequency, i.e., how often each k-mer from the sequence occurs with up to e errors in the sequence itself.
 The (k,e)-mappability is the inverse of the (k,e)-frequency.
 Hence, a mappability value of 1 at position i indicates that the k-mer in the sequence at position i occurs only once in the sequence with up to e errors.
 A low mappability value indicates that this k-mer belongs to a repetitive region.

-A small example is listed below, for detailed examples such as marker sequence computation on multiple fasta files, please check out the GitHub wiki (coming soon).
+A small example on how to run GenMap is listed below, for detailed examples such as marker sequence computation on multiple fasta files, please check out our GitHub `Wiki pages <https://github.com/cpockrandt/genmap/wiki>`_.

 For questions or feature requests feel free to open an issue on GitHub or send an e-mail to ``christopher.pockrandt [ÄT] fu-berlin.de``.

 The corresponding paper will be uploaded to biorxiv.org in mid-March.
 Until then major design changes of the interface and minor changes to its specification are possible.

 Binaries
 ^^^^^^^^